loomio/loomio_help/content/user_manual/polls/proposal_types/index.md

 ---
-title: Types of facilitation tools
+title: Types of polls and proposals
 description: You can use several kinds of polls or proposals to get group outcomes.
 weight: 50
 menu: